Dead Sea Scrolls: Ownership, forgeries, and copyright

-Upon their discovery in 1947 in what was then Mandatory Palestine, the Dead Sea Scrolls were first moved to the Palestine Archaeological Museum.
+Upon their discovery in 1947 in what was then Mandatory Palestine, the Dead Sea Scrolls were first moved to the Palestine Archaeological Museum, which operated under the administration of an international board, until it was nationalized by Jordan's King Hussein in November 1966.
 Following the Jordanian annexation of the West Bank (including East Jerusalem) in the aftermath of the 1948 Arab–Israeli War, the museum's management become the responsibility of Jordan.

 Following the 1967 Arab–Israeli War, Jordan was defeated and Israel began to occupy the West Bank and East Jerusalem.
 The Palestine Archeological Museum (renamed the Rockefeller Archeological Museum) fell under Israeli administration, and the Dead Sea Scrolls collection held there was moved to the Shrine of the Book.
 Israel claims ownership of the Dead Sea Scrolls collection currently housed at the Israel Museum.
 This claimed ownership is contested by both Jordan and the Palestinian Authority.